Copy reports from other workspaces

 If you want to delete the copy of the report, in the list of reports in the workspace, hover over the report you want to delete, select More options, and choose Delete.

-Deleting a report doesn't delete the dataset it is built on.
+Deleting a report doesn't delete the semantic model it is built on.